Trismegiste/Yuurei/README.md

 All other agregated objects in this class don't need to implement Persistable, they are recursively stored.

+### What are the constraints ?
+This library cannot save & restore private properties coming from a parent class.
+Private properties in persisted classes are ok but they will not be seen by subclasses and therefore cannot be persisted if you save these subclasses in the database.
+This is a big limitations so be careful when you use the keyword 'private'.

 ### How can I remove some transient properties ?
 You can't.
 But you can have a transient class with the interface Skippable.
 Use Decorator pattern or a State Pattern.
 Your model can do that.